 For some broad guidelines, if you are shooting indoor action, you will want 2.0 or wider.
 If you are shooting indoors without a flash, you may need 2.8 or wider.
 Generally, a 4.0 maximum aperture is good in medium to ambient lighting.
 A 5.6 maximum aperture requires good lighting or image stabilization, whether as a feature on the lens (IS) or if you use steady hands or tripods.
 If you are shooting landscapes with a tripod, you will likely use 8.0, 11.0 or even narrower apertures.

 Five Questions To Ask Before You Buy A Camera Lens:

 1. What kind of camera do you have?
-If you have a Canon or Nikon mount, you will generally stick with Canon or Nikon lenses, although there are affordable third party lenses for both kinds of camera bodies that have favorable reviews.
+If you have a Canon or Nikon mount, you will generally stick with Canon or Nikon camera lens, although there are affordable third party lenses for both kinds of camera bodies that have favorable reviews.

 2. What primarily are you shooting?
 If it’s portraits of your kids or street photography, you may want a 35mm, 50mm or 85mm prime lens.
 If you want a very versatile lens for travel, you can try an 18-200mm or a 55-250mm for landscapes and candids.
 If you are shooting real estate photography, you may look for something like a 10-22mm.
 You can use a 24-70 for landscapes and buildings, and for weddings and other events.
 It’s a good all-around lens.

 3. What’s your budget?
-This is important because lenses range from about $100 to considerably more than that.
-I love my 50mm 1.4, but if I had a stricter budget, I’d buy the 50mm 1.8 and without budgetary concerns, I’d purchase the 50mm 1.2.
+This is important because camera lenses range from about $100 to considerably more than that.
+I love my 50mm 1.4, but if I had a stricter budget, I’d buy the 50mm 1.8 and without budgetary concerns, I’d purchase the 50mm 1.2 camera lens.